 SECTION 4.1 Subscription.
 Each Member shall, before being admitted to membership, agree to be bound by these Bylaws and all amendments hereto.

 SECTION 4.2 Expulsion from Membership.
-Any Member found to be in willful violation of any provision of these Bylaws may be expelled from membership by a majority vote of the Board in attendance at a duly constituted meeting without recourse against the Corporation or its Members, officers, or Board, provided that such Member shall be given written notice at least 10 days before the expulsion is to be considered and shall be entitled to appear at the meeting to offer a defense.
+Any Member found to be in willful violation of any provision of these Bylaws may be suspened/expelled from membership by a majority vote of the Board in attendance at a duly constituted meeting without recourse against the Corporation or its Members, officers, or Board, provided that such Member shall be given written notice at least 10 days before the suspension/expulsion is to be considered and shall be entitled to appear at the meeting to offer a defense.

+Section 4.2.1 Suspension/Expulsion Review

+Any member that has been notified of a suspension/Expulsion will have a review meeting to present their side of any complaint raised by our current members.
+This review will be reviewed by the President, EVP and Secretary Treasure of the association (Executive Committee) with the representation from the Member company.
+If during this review, the evidence that is presented by the member company is significant enough to overturn the board vote to suspend/Expel the member company from the association, the Executive Committee will schedule a board meeting to present the information to the board and call for another vote.
+If the information is not compelling enough to overturn the initial vote of the Board, the Executive Committee has the authority to enforce the suspension, change the suspension to expulsion, change the expulsion to a suspension with a specific time frame to correct any issues that are documented at the Member/Executive Committee review meeting.

+The results of the Executive Committee /Member company review meeting will be review with the entire board of directors at the next schedule Board of directors meeting, and documented in the Board of Directors meeting minutes.

 ARTICLE 5